Aboriginal Peoples Survey (APS)

-The 2012 Aboriginal Peoples Survey (APS) is a national survey of First Nations people living off reserve, Métis and Inuit aged six years and over.
-The 2012 APS represents the fourth cycle of the survey and focuses on the topics of education, employment and health.
-It also collects information on language, income, housing and mobility.
+The 2017 Aboriginal Peoples Survey (APS) is a national survey of First Nations people living off reserve, Métis and Inuit aged 15 years and older.
+The 2017 APS represents the fifth cycle of the survey and focuses on transferable skills, practical training, use of information technology, Aboriginal language attainment, and participation in the Canadian economy.

-The survey was carried out by Statistics Canada with funding provided by three federal departments: Aboriginal Affairs and Northern Development Canada, Health Canada and Employment and Social Development Canada (formerly called Human Resources and Skills Development Canada).
+The survey is carried out by Statistics Canada with funding provided by three federal departments: Indigenous and Northern Affairs Canada (formerly called Aboriginal Affairs and Northern Development Canada), Health Canada, and Employment and Social Development Canada.

 - Aboriginal peoples

 - Education, literacy and skills

 Data sources and methodology

 The target population of the 2017 Aboriginal Peoples Survey (APS) is composed of the Aboriginal identity population of Canada, 15 years of age or older as of January 15, 2017, living in private dwellings excluding people living on Indian reserves and settlements and in certain First Nations communities in Yukon and the Northwest Territories (NWT).
 The concept of "Aboriginal identity" refers to those persons who reported identifying with at least one Aboriginal group, namely, First Nations (North American Indian), Métis or Inuit, those who reported being a Status Indian (Registered Indian or Treaty Indian, as defined by the Indian Act of Canada), or those who reported being a member of a First Nation or Indian band.